Disney Cruise Line Frequently Asked Questions – General Cruise Information

 On board the Disney Cruise Line ship, your vacation package price includes almost everything — from your stateroom itself to breakfast, lunch and dinner, as well as snacks every day.
 In addition, all the onboard programming and entertainment are included.
 The recreational activities on the ship, access to the fitness center, and the kids programs for kids ages 3-17 are all also included in the price you have paid.

 While you’re sailing, there are only a few things that will require an additional charge.
 Examples of what is not included are spa or salon visits, phone calls, photos, video games, internet usage, bingo, and all alcoholic or specialty beverages.
 There is a charge for childcare for children under the age of three if parents choose to use it.
-There is also a nominal fee to dine at Palo or Remy (the adults-only restaurants).
+There is also a nominal fee to dine at Palo or Remy (the adults-only restaurants found on both the Disney Dream and the Disney Fantasy).
 Shore excursions are also not included.
 In addition, some seminars incur a nominal charge, but it will be clearly listed when registering for the activity.
 Finally, gratuities is not included in the price of your cruise.
 Gratuities are one of larges additional expenses most people will incur during the sailing.

 You shouldn’t be.
-There is so much to do including recreational activities, night time shows, midnight buffets, live bands, movies, ports of call, swimming pools, fitness centers, kid’s activities, characters, incredible meals, shore excursions, dance clubs, family photos, Castaway Cay, and so much more.
+There is so much to do including recreational activities, night time shows, midnight buffets, live bands, movies, ports of call, swimming pools, fitness centers, kid’s activities, characters, incredible meals, shore excursions, dance clubs, family photos, unique ports of call like Castaway Cay, and so much more.
 You may be having so much fun, you may forget to relax!

 All Guests who are not U.S. or Canadian citizens must have valid passports and necessary visas at time of embarkation.
 Any Guest traveling without proper documentation will not be allowed to board the vessel and will not be entitled to any refund.